 Robert Litan is a partner at Korein Tillery.
 Bob is a nationally renowned attorney and economist with nearly four decades of experience litigating cases, conducting economic research, crafting economic policy, and heading up both public and private organizations.
-He is a prolific writer and speaker on the subjects of economics, antitrust law, and financial regulation—having authored or co-authored over 27 books and 200 journal and newspaper articles, as well as having testified as an expert witness in a number of high-profile lawsuits.
+He is a prolific writer and speaker on the subjects of economics, antitrust law, and financial regulation.
 Bob serves as Korein Tillery’s senior adviser in economic and antitrust matters.

 After graduating from Yale Law school, Bob litigated antitrust, administrative, and international-trade cases in Washington D.C.—first with Arnold & Porter and then with Powell, Goldstein, Frazer & Murphy.
 In 1993, he was appointed Principal Deputy Assistant Attorney General in the Antitrust Division of the Justice Department, where he oversaw civil, non-merger antitrust litigation.
 In that role, Bob settled the Department’s lawsuit against the Ivy League and MIT for conspiring to fix financial aid awards; oversaw the Department’s first investigation into Microsoft’s anti-competitive practices; oversaw the early stages of the Department’s investigation of NASDAQ for fixing dealer spreads; and was the Department’s liaison to the Clinton administration’s working group on telecommunications policy, which was directed by the Vice President.